eli64s/readme-ai/examples/readme-pyflink.md

 ## 📍 Overview

-Flink-Flow is a Python-based project that uses Apache Flink for distributed stream processing.
-Its core functionalities include setting up and configuring a Flink cluster, processing data streams, and raising alerts for flagged records.
-It offers a valuable solution for efficiently processing large amounts of data using distributed computing and providing a robust alerting system for identifying potential issues in real-time.
+The "flink-flow" project is a Python-based data stream processing application using Apache Flink.
+It enables users to join data from a real-time data source with historical data, filter it, and raise notifications in response to certain conditions.
+The project provides robust and efficient data processing capabilities, allowing users to gain insights and take actions in real-time.

 ---